-- 6.3 Exceptions as per section IV of the Canadian Free Trade Agreement (CFTA) are permissible, and should be clearly documented with the appropriate approval authority.
-Ref: Limited Tender and Non Application Form Single April 2025 US restriction - 6.4 BPS Directive April 2024 are in place and are applicable to procurements for goods, services, and consulting (excluding construction) valued at \$121,200 or higher.
+6.3 Exceptions as per section IV of the Canadian Free Trade Agreement (CFTA) are permissible, and should be clearly documented with the appropriate approval authority.
+Ref: Limited Tender and Non Application Form - Single - April 2025 - US restriction consulting (excluding construction) valued at \$121,200 or higher.
 The interim measure indicate that a Procurement Rationale Report shall be prepared and submitted to the relevant funding Ministry when it is not possible or appropriate to: